AdamVegh/Javanymous_Team/Description.md

 --------

-Sorter: as a user I want to be able to sort my mp3 files by the id3 tag properties.
+**Sorter**: as a user I want to be able to sort my mp3 files by the id3 tag properties.

 **Acceptance criteria**:
 * system asks which property (from a given list) should be the base of sorting: